uflcod/CDBS-programming-test/README.md

 If you decide to use the Jupyter notebook (option 2), you can return the answers to us by either:
   1. Save the notebook as a PDF or HTML file and email the file to us.
-  2. Upload the notebook to your own Github repository and send us a link to the notebook.
+  2. Upload the notebook to your own GitHub repository and send us a link to the notebook.

-If you decide to upload the notebook to Github, please use the [NBViewer](https://nbviewer.org/) website to create a URL for your notebook.
+If you decide to upload the notebook to GitHub, please use the [NBViewer](https://nbviewer.org/) website to create a URL for your notebook.

 ## Programming Exercises